-The Municipality is part of a larger regional market area and should support meeting the needs, affordability and preferences of residents in a manner which is compatible with the scale of the existing communities and commensurate with the services required to support it.
-The Municipality will encourage innovative housing designs particularly those which offer energy efficiency, reduced municipal expenditures or lower costs to purchasers.
+The Municipality is part of a larger regional market area and should support meeting the needs, affordability and preferences of residents of all ages and abilities in a manner which is compatible with the scale of the existing communities and commensurate with the services required to support it.
+The Municipality will encourage innovative housing designs particularly those which offer energy efficiency, reduced municipal expenditures or lower costs to purchasers, including but not limited to accessory dwelling units such as basement apartments, garden suits, tiny homes as well as alternative ownership models.
 The Municipality may participate in the housing programs of other levels of government in order to achieve the residential goals of the Plan.
-The Zoning By-law will be amended to allow for innovative housing where it is recognized to be in accordance with good land use planning principles.
+The Zoning By-law will be amended to allow for innovative housing, transitional housing and supportive housing where it is recognized to be in accordance with good land use planning principles.
 The Municipality shall support programs and policies encouraging a wide range of housing opportunities including rental housing in order to meet identified housing needs in accordance with good land use planning principles.